ochrance-cz/web/content-en/pusobnost/rovne-zachazeni-a-diskriminace/index.md

 > *Non-assignment of a municipal flat due to ethnicity*
 >
 > Růžena needed to move into a flat that would better suit her disabled son.
 She twice applied for a municipal flat, won the tender procedure twice, but the municipality did not conclude a lease contract with her.
 Růžena did not like the procedure taken by the municipality and turned to the Ombudsman.
 The Ombudsman found that the municipality had treated Růžena differently compared to the other applicants.
 Non-Roma applicants who fulfilled the conditions for assigning a flat did get the contract.
 On the other hand, Růžena as a Roma person did not.
 The Ombudsman stated that this was a case of discrimination and recommended Růžena to file a lawsuit unless she reached an agreement with the municipality.
 The municipality acknowledged its error and concluded a lease contract with Růžena for an indefinite term.
+>
+>
+> *Permanent residency requirement for employment*
+>
+> Terezia moved in with her boyfriend to neighbouring village and wanted to apply for a job at the municipal office there.
+She wasn't sure if it was okay that her permanent residence was still in Slovakia, as she has only lived in Czechia for 4 years.
+She consulted the Ombudsman and thanks to that she knows that she can apply for a job because her citizenship and type of residence in Czechia are not important when looking for a job.